querycert/querycert.github.io/icfp17/resources/README.md

 Now that we have seen how to compile a query, we are going to see how to execute the generated code.

-In order to perform the evaluation we will need some additional information that is going to be provided in the JSON file `~/samples/io/icfp.io`.
+In order to perform the evaluation, we will need some additional information that is going to be provided in the JSON file `~/samples/io/icfp.io`.